Fuzzy logic: Fuzzy logic operators

 Fuzzy logic works with membership values in a way that mimics Boolean logic.
-To this end, replacements for basic operators AND, OR, NOT must be available.
-There are several ways to this.
+To this end, replacements for basic operators ("gates") AND, OR, NOT must be available.
+There are several ways to accomplish this.
 A common replacement is called the Zadeh operators:

 For TRUE/1 and FALSE/0, the fuzzy expressions produce the same result as the Boolean expressions.

 There are also other operators, more linguistic in nature, called hedges that can be applied.
 These are generally adverbs such as very, or somewhat, which modify the meaning of a set using a mathematical formula.

 However, an arbitrary choice table does not always define a fuzzy logic function.
 In the paper (Zaitsev, et al), a criterion has been formulated to recognize whether a given choice table defines a fuzzy logic function and a simple algorithm of fuzzy logic function synthesis has been proposed based on introduced concepts of constituents of minimum and maximum.
 A fuzzy logic function represents a disjunction of constituents of minimum, where a constituent of minimum is a conjunction of variables of the current area greater than or equal to the function value in this area (to the right of the function value in the inequality, including the function value).